JaladJhamb/Jaladjhamb/README.md

 Here are some ideas to get you started:-->

-🌱 I’m currently learning Data Science from Grras Institute, Jaipur, Rajasthan, India.
+🌱 I’m currently learning Data Science and Machine Learning from Grras Institute, Jaipur, Rajasthan, India.

    Being a mechanical engineer and changing my domain to data science was really challenging for me but I am proud that I did it and I am still learning new things as one said:
    ### "The only person who is educated is the one who has learned how to learn and change"